Oghma-Infinium/Vagabond/README.md

 5. Once the mod is open in explorer, open the "Root"-folder.
 (If such folder isn't there create a new folder with same name)
 6. Drag files from the Cabbage ENB zip LUX folder there (enbseries-folder, enblocal.ini, enbseries.ini)
 7. Enable the mod "[NoDelete] Cabbage ENB" in MO2.
-8. Disable previosly enabled ENB preset (NAT, Rudy, PI-CHO)
+8. Disable previosly enabled ENB preset (NAT, Rudy, PI-CHO) **ONLY DISABLE THE MOD UNDER ENB PRESET OPTIONS - SEPARATOR, DON'T GO DISABLE THE ACTUAL WEATHER MOD**
 9. If you have opened the game before with one of the other ENB's, open "Overwrite Output" in MO2 and navigate to "Root" -folder and delete enbcache.

 **Enabling parallax and grass collisions for Cabbage**